hirusha-adi/hirusha/docs/awesome-tools/windows/debloating.md

     ![i3](https://cdn.discordapp.com/attachments/1163847683207856178/1165122186844049489/01.png?ex=6545b398&is=65333e98&hm=3aa9a5dbbc6247010a2abee5b126c2135ca1e549ecdb33a7d725f41630ba4961&)

-- [Windows.10.DNS.Block.List](https://github.com/schrebra/Windows.10.DNS.Block.List) - Windows DNS Block List
+- [Windows 10 DNS Block List](https://github.com/schrebra/Windows.10.DNS.Block.List) - Windows DNS Block List

     - This is an exhaustive list of all Windows DNS names that call back to Microsoft or third party applications builtin to the Operating System.